Queens-Physics/qexpy/docs/intro.rst

    dl = e.Measurement([185e-6, 250e-6, 305e-6, 378e-6, 460e-6, 515e-6,
 	573e-6, 659e-6, 733e-6, 799e-6, 1199e-6, 860e-6, 933e-6, 993e-6,
 	1060e-6, 1125e-6], [5e-6], name='Lengthening', units='m')
-   # This data is the amount that the cable streched for each applied mass
+   # This data is the amount that the cable stretched for each applied mass
    # As the error on each of these measurements is the same, we will use a
    # single value of error instead of another list containing the error for
    # each point.